Pension: Balancing pension funding

 Balancing pension funding can include a decrease of real pensions, increases in pension contributions, reducing the expected years in retirement by increasing the retirement age or reforming the pension system.
 Low total fertility rates and high old-age dependency ratios lead to forecasts of further pension reforms.
 Some software allow to predict the effect of pension policies.
 The electoral costs of pension reforms can depend on financial literacy.

-Increase of pension contributions
+Balancing contributions and benefits

-This approach involves the increase of employee or employer pension contributions.
-This decreases the employee's disposable income and the rise of the direct labor cost degrades the labour demand and increases the costs of production, reducing competitivity.
+Pension funding can be balanced when individual contributions and benefits are balanced.
+One pension reform approach is to decrease the amount of real pensions paid to retirees, to decrease the length of pensions by increasing the retirement age closer to the life expectancy. or to increase of employee or employer pension contributions.
+Increased contributions decreases the employee's disposable income and the rise of the direct labor cost degrades labour demand and increases the costs of production, reducing competitivity.
+Information about expected individual pension benefits can increase pension contributions.
+Retirement age can be flexible while keeping pension funding balanced through actuarially neutral reduction of pension benefits with decreasing retirement age.

-Decrease of real pensions

-One pension reform approach is to decrease the amount of real pensions paid to retirees or to decrease the length of pensions by increasing the retirement age closer to the life expectancy.

-Balancing total fertility rate
+Decreasing sensitivity on the fertility rate

 Another pension reform approach is changing the pension system to be intrinsically balanced regardless of the total fertility rate.
 One proposed pension system extends the overlapping generations model to balance the life-cycle of human capital formation through parenting and pensions.

 The size of pension contributions can depend on the children's pension contributions, which balance out the pension system.
+One example is the German long-term care insurance, where childfree adults pay higher contributions to reduce the sensitivity of funding on the fertility rate.
+Higher pension contributions by childless was supported by 76.7% in Germany according to an 2014 opinion poll.